Roy Rogers's Horses

-Roy Rogers' main screen horse was Trigger, a palomino stallion originally named Golden Cloud.
+Roy Rogers' main screen horse was Trigger, a palomino stallion originally named Golden Cloud and touted as " the Smartest Horse in the Movies".
 He also appeared in The Adventures of Robin Hood (1938).
 Roy Roger's purchased him from Roy Cloud after selected him as a "rental" to use in his first movie.
 Some report the purchase year as 1938 and others as late as 1943.

 The name Trigger was chosen by Rogers' friend Smiley Burnette based on the horse's quick reactions.
 But Rogers often referred to Trigger as 'The Old Man'.
 The "real" trigger can be distinguished by the wide white blaze on his face which covers his left eye and right nostril.